gwendall/meteor-simple-schema-i18n/README.md

 Contribute
 ----------

 To contribute to the project, please fork the repo and submit a pull request after adding or modifying any language file (in the /i18n folder).
-The language code you should use to name your i18n.json file can be found in [this list](https://github.com/TAPevents/tap-i18n/blob/master/lib/plugin/etc/language_names.js).
+The language code you should use to name new i18n.json files can be found in [this list](https://github.com/TAPevents/tap-i18n/blob/master/lib/plugin/etc/language_names.js).

 To do
 -----